Academic Accomplishments#

 Research Summer Scholarship (2023/2024 and 2024/2025): I was awarded the Associate Deakin Research Summer Scholarship, during which I initially researched computer networks.
 I then discovered my interest in Radio Access Networks (RAN), specifically in the areas of O-RAN and 6G resource allocation.
 Growing up in rural Australia, where reliable phone service is a challenge, has further motivated my research in this field.

-Current Honours Research: Currently undertaking an Honours degree in telecommunications and computational mathematics, where I am developing a mathematical framework for optical xhaul network design.
-This research builds on my summer work and aligns with my long-term goals in telecommunications.
+Honours Research (Completed): Completed an Honours degree in telecommunications and applied mathematics, achieving an honours grade of 100, developing a mathematical framework for optical xhaul network design.
+This work built on my summer research and underpins my ongoing PhD work in disaster-resilient network modelling and optimisation.

 Conference Papers: First-authored a paper accepted to the Optical Fiber Communication Conference and Exhibition (OFC) 2025, where I presented a mathematical model for optical xhaul network design.